Night Thrasher (Dwayne Taylor): Early life

-As a child in New York City, Dwayne Michael Taylor saw his wealthy parents slain before his very eyes.
+As a child in New York City, Dwayne Taylor saw his wealthy parents slain before his very eyes.
 Seeking vengeance, he honed himself into a fighting machine, then became obsessed with the desire to punish all wrongdoers.

 He was unable to fully remember the exact circumstances of his parents' deaths, and he was unable to remember the face of their killer; he assumed that this was due to his mind trying to block the memory.
 Later in life he discovered that the entire circumstances of his parents' death and his own rearing by his guardian Chord and an elderly Asian woman named Tai, had in fact all been orchestrated by Tai herself.

 The driven, conflicted young man lived a dual existence: during the day he ran the Taylor Foundation, and at night he relentlessly trained himself to human perfection, studying with the best private tutors money could buy.
 He then began patrolling the streets of New York City as a crimefighter, to provide a test-bed for his skills.

 Early adventures

 Silhouette and Midnight's Fire were operating as independent vigilantes in the streets of New York City when they met Dwayne who was doing the same thing but as a solo operative (before he became Night Thrasher).
 The trio began an organized effort to lessen the influence of New York City street gangs.
 Silhouette and Midnight's Fire were the children of Andrew Chord who was serving at the time as Dwayne's guardian.

 Their partnership ended when Silhouette was shot and paralyzed from the legs down in a sting operation gone badly.
-Midnight's Fire blamed Dwayne and became a cop killer and a drug lord in order to lure Dwayne into a physical confrontation he could not possibly win.
+Midnight's Fire blamed Dwayne and became a cop killer and a drug lord to lure Dwayne into a physical confrontation he could not possibly win.
 Later the partially paralyzed Silhouette reunited with Dwayne, distancing herself from her brother's evil actions.

 Dwayne created a suit of special body armor, partially as a response to the threat of Midnight's Fire who was determined to kill him, and also because he felt it was the most effective way to carry out his mission.